-WordPress is a very popular development platform for the PHP developers in blog site/simple CMS development.
+WordPress is a top-rated development platform for PHP developers in blog site/simple CMS development.
 As it became the most popular blogging platform, demand for WordPress plugin development on this platform also increased rationally.
-There is already resources on WordPress developers center on how to write plugin , but you may find it a little bit descriptive where you really interested in a quick start.
-Here , i will describe how to start writing a very simple plugin very fast.
+There are already resources on WordPress developers centred on how to write plugins, but you may find it a little bit descriptive where you are really interested in a quick start.
+Here, I will describe how to start writing a straightforward plugin very fast.
 Our goal from this tutorial is to first make a plugin that will say ‘hello world’ at the beginning of every WordPress posts, then we will enhance this plugin to generate and ‘Facebook Like’ button that will be shown up at the beginning of each post.
-Of course, I will provide code samples as well to create this plugin on each step for sure.
-I am assuming here that you have a little knowledge about how WordPress works and familiar with the folder structure.
+Of course, I will provide code samples as well to create this plugin for each step.
+I am assuming here that you have a little knowledge about how WordPress works and are familiar with the folder structure.

 Where To Place The Plugin And How?

 You will see a folder named ‘plugins’ in your ” {root_directory}/wp-contents ” directory.
-You will have to place your source code on that folder.
-You can either place it in a single file or use multiple files in a folder. in case of using folder, use the main PHP file name should be same as the folder name.
-Also, while choosing folder/main file name, please take an unique name so that your plugin doesn’t collide with any other plugin.
-Lets assume we are using multiple file, so we are gonna create a folder name ‘like-fb’ and then create a file named ‘like-fb.php’ .
+You will have to place your source code in that folder.
+You can either place it in a single file or use multiple files in a folder.
+In the case of using a folder, the main PHP file name should be the same as the folder name.
+Also, when choosing a folder/main file name, please use a unique name so that your plugin doesn’t collide with any other plugin.
+Let’s assume we are using multiple files, so we are going to create a folder named ‘like-fb’ and then make a file named ‘like-fb.php’.

 What To Do To Appear The Plugin In The Admin Panel’s Plugin Section?

-WordPress has some pre-defined rules with which it pares the developed plugin files and retrieve information from them.
-To get a plugin appear in the admin panel’s plugin section, simply add few lines in the PHP file just like below, of course you will like to place your own plugin name/URL etc instead of mine:
+WordPress has some pre-defined rules that it uses to pare the developed plugin files and retrieve information from them.
+To get a plugin to appear in the admin panel’s plugin section, add a few lines in the PHP file just like below; of course, you will like to place your plugin name/URL, etc., instead of mine:

-Here every points are self descriptive, so I am not going to tell about these one by one.
-You can place these info with any order, WordPress will be able to read it, no problem.
+Here, every point is self-descriptive, so I am not going to discuss them one by one.
+You can place this info in any order; WordPress will be able to read it, no problem.

 Our Hello World Function

 The following function will print a hello world message when it’s called.
-First we will prepare the function, then will make some arrangement to call it according to when we want.
+First, we will prepare the function; then, we will arrange to call it when we want.

-function say_hello($post_ID) { echo 'Hello world.
-This is my first wordpress plugin'; return $post_ID; }
+echo 'Hello world.
+This is my first wordpress plugin';

 How To Tell WordPress To Call This Function?

-We must have to tell WordPress in some way, when to call the above function.
-To facilitate this, wordpress provides us a set of code execution points when it will execute our functions.
+We must tell WordPress, in some way, when to call the above function.
+To facilitate this, WordPress provides us with a set of code execution points for when it will execute our functions.
 These points are called hooks.
 We won’t be able to execute any of our plugin functionality besides those hook points, but the existing ones are good enough for our regular needs.
 For this plugin, we need to call our function before showing a post content.
 So, we are going to use like this:

 add_action ( 'the_content', 'say_hello');

-Here, ‘the_content’ is the hook point we are setting to execute our functions.
-There are lot more, see available hook lists.
+Here, ‘the_content’ is the hook point we set to execute our functions.
+There are many more; see the available hook lists.

-Now if you just go to your admin panel’s plugin section, you will see your plugin with un-activated status.
-Now, please active the plugin.
+If you go to your admin panel’s plugin section, you will see your plugin with an unactivated status.
+Please activate the plugin.
 And we are done.
-Now checkout your site.
-And what? our message is showing just before the post content on every post, its cool, isn’t it?
+Now check out your site.
+And what?
+Our message is showing just before the post content on every post.
+It’s cool, isn’t it?

 Turning This To Facebook Like Button Plugin:

-As we see, this function actually prints a Facebook like button code.
-Here, URL is always the current page URL, so that it reflects the current page URL for every post.
+As we can see, this function actually prints a Facebook-like button code.
+Here, the URL is always the current page URL so that it reflects the current page URL for every post.
 Now change the hook settings code to the correct function name(here ‘fb_like’):

 add_action ( 'the_content', 'fb_like');